ubc-library-rc/intro-jekyll/content/jekyll.md

 layout: default
 title: What is Jekyll?
 permalink: /jekyll/
-parent: Part 2 - Diving deeper
+parent: Part 1 - The basics
-nav_order: 1
+nav_order: 5
 ---

 # What is Jekyll?